-Risk identification is a continuous process that takes into account companies' objectives and a changing business and economic environment.
+Risk identification is a continuous process that considers the Company's objectives and a changing business and economic environment.
 The risk management process is deployed across the Group's risk taxonomy and addresses all key risks to which the Group is exposed.
-The Group also conducts an annual qualitative risk assessment exercise to identify its top risks.
-This assessment is based on the Group's net risk exposure using a qualitative likelihood and impact approach.